 ⬆︎ Reshma Saujani, Founder of Girls Who Code

 This was my first project working with a big client on "cause" marketing.
-As it didn't deal directly with new technology, I remember naively questioning how interesting it would be.
-In hindsight, Inspire Her Mind turned me on to a more thoughtful path with subsequent projects.
+As it didn't deal directly with new technology, I naively questioned if it would be interesting.
+In hindsight, Inspire Her Mind turned me on a more thoughtful mindset with subsequent projects.
 I feel grateful for the opportunity, and this experience holds a special spot in my heart.
-The team was full of fantastic human beings and they continue to inspire me everyday.
+The team was full of fantastic human beings who continue to inspire me.